ubinux/dnf-plugin-tui/README.md

 Enter RPM repo directory (default: /home/test/dnf/oe_repo):
 You are about to set RPM repo directory to "/home/test/dnf/oe_repo".
 Are you sure[Y/n]?
 ```
-Read the RPM repodata form the directory.
+Read the RPM repodata from the directory.

 ```
 =================================================================